The 20 Best Juvenile Dermatomyositis Doctors Near Me in Pittsburgh, PA

 Accepting New Patients

 Benjamin Plotz, MD, specializes in rheumatology and is board-certified in rheumatology and internal medicine by the American Board of Internal Medicine.
 He practices at UPMC Arthritis and Autoimmunity Center and UPMC Shadyside Rheumatology and is affiliated with UPMC Magee-Womens Hospital, UPMC Mercy, UPMC Presbyterian, and UPMC Shadyside.
 Dr. Plotz received his medical degree from State University of New York and completed his residency at George Washington University Hospital, followed by a fellowship at NYU Grossman School of Medicine.
 Dr. Plotz is rated as an Experienced provider by MediFind in the treatment of Juvenile Dermatomyositis.
-His top areas of expertise are Lupus Nephritis, Sarcoidosis, Gout, and Systemic Lupus Erythematosus (SLE).
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Lupus Nephritis, Sarcoidosis, Gout, and Systemic Lupus Erythematosus (SLE).
+Dr. Plotz is board certified in American Board Of Internal Medicine and American Board Of Internal Medicine.
+Dr. Plotz is currently accepting new patients.

 Experienced in Juvenile Dermatomyositis